pvigier/pvigier.github.io-jekyll/_posts/2019-08-11-vagabond-2d-physics-engine.md

 Contrary to the quadtree containing the static nodes that is kept between iterations, the quadtree for the dynamic nodes is created from scratch at each iteration as all the dynamic nodes may have moved and need an update.

-# Possible improvements
+# Possible Improvements

 Now that we have a basic physics engine that works we can try to add some improvements.

 ## Tunneling

 In the previous algorithm, we do not tackle the problem of tunneling.
 Tunneling may not be an issue depending on the geometry present in the world and if the framerate is constantly high.
 However, there is a simple way to check that no tunneling takes place.
 To do that, we must modify the quadtree data structure a bit so that we can check the collision between nodes in the quadtree and a given parallelogram.
-It is easy simple to do so.
+It is easy to do so.

 Then, we have to remark that the swept area of the bounding box of a dynamic node between two iterations is a parallelogram.
 Thus, we can find all the static nodes it may collide with by querying the quadtree containing the static nodes with a parallelogram that represents the swept area.

 ![](/media/img/vagabond-2d-physics-engine/tunneling_parallelogram.svg){: width="250" .center-image }

-## Wall sliding
+## Wall Sliding

 In a 2D top-down RPG, we may want the player to be able to slide along the walls even if a part of the velocity is toward the wall.